Ft. Ord Dunes Campground Project

 One of the newest units of the State Park System, Fort Ord Dunes State Park is was added in January of 1995.
 The land was transferred to the state by the National Park Service through the Federal Lands to Parks Program, and the park was opened to the public for day use in 2009.

 A general Plan for Fort Ord Dunes State Park was adopted in 2004 and provides for the development of the new campground and beach access facilities and identifies the area immediately adjacent to the bunkers as the location for the campground.
 The project site lies largely outside the Highway 1 view shed and consists of approximately 130 acres of which 16.79 acres to be developed with visitor improvements.

-The campground project is funded by Proposition 84, the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006.
+The approximately $25 million campground project is funded by Proposition 84, the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006.

 New Campground Features

 The new and fully compliant campground will add 98 new campsites to the California State Park system and will fill a geographical void for high demand public camping opportunities along the coast of Monterey Bay.
 California State Parks has designed the project in full compliance with federal and state accessibility codes.
 Once complete, the campground will have 4 accessible RV campsites, 4 accessible traditional campsites, 2 accessible traditional double family sites, an accessible dump station, accessible restrooms and showers, etc. In addition, the project will include compliant parking, routes, and beach access.

 The campground consists of 3 distinct camping areas: